hhko/beyondcode/README.md

 | Up    | Technical Concern(Infinite)   | Sub-Goal(Infinite -Abstractions-> Finite)   |
 | Down  | Business Concern(Finite)      | Main Goal(Finite)                           |

-- To transform the infinite nature of sub-goals into a finite structure, an `Abstractions` top-level folder is introduced, with sub-goals placed in subfolders beneath it.
+- To transform the infinite nature of sub-goals into a finite structure, an `Abstractions` top-level folder is introduced, with sub-goals placed in sub-folders beneath it.
 - This ensures a clear separation between sub-goals and the main goal, making all folders, except for the `Abstractions` folder at the top, more intuitively understood as part of the main goal."

 ```